TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 91/Psalms 91.8.md

 ---

-Only with thine eyes shalt thou behold, And see the reward of the wicked.
+You will only look with your eyes, and see the recompense of the wicked.